 IGGY POP TRIBUTE ALBUM

-These hypodermic covers are so true to the originals that should you blink an ear, you’d mistake them for Iggy himself!
+These hypodermic covers are so true to the originals that should you blink an ear, you’d mistake them for The Stooges!
 Every performance shines on this collection.
 Iggy’s music is in the blood of these artists (after all, it was their youth’s inspiration) right down to their seemingly Ig-possessed yelps and yowls.

 It’s disappointing that nobody chose to cover “Rich Bitch” but perhaps we can look forward to this in the future.
 How about it, Madonna?
 Britney?
 Anyone?
 And where’s Snoop’s cover of “I Wanna Be Your Doggy Dog”?

-The music of Iggy and the Stooges seduces, assaults and reminds you that you are alive.
-It’s no surprise that their legacy, and the unstoppable Iggy Pop will continue into the next millenium.
-Pop maintains his solo career as a living legend, and at age fifty, has successfully expanded into film and TV, attaining the mainstream recognition he deserves.
+It’s no surprise that The Stooges’ legacy, and the unstoppable Iggy Pop will continue into the next millennium.
+Pop maintains his solo career as a living legend.
+He has successfully expanded into film and TV, attaining the mainstream recognition he deserves.

 Turning the tables, some songs Iggy has covered are James Brown’s “Sex Machine” appearing on a 1996 CD single B-side, and he also appears on the James Bond covers album performing “All The Time in the World”.
 But Iggy’s most magnificent cover is his version of Richard Berry’s “Louie Louie” of course.
 I especially love the Metallic K.O. version with X-rated lyrics — it’s so romantic!